Why is CMU an excellent choice for those of you from the USA? Read on to find out!

 The Globe & Mail noted the great affordability of Canadian education for American students.
 Please read the article outlining the wonderful potential alternative for study in Canada: U.S. Students eye universities 'at a reduced price' in Canada.

-Basic costs of one academic year (September to April) of full-time study while living in on-campus housing as a single student are:
+Basic costs (in Canadian dollars) of one academic year (September to April) of full-time study while living in on-campus housing as a single student are:

 |Tuition||$10,580||(including student services fees)|